The Easter weekend is here!

 One thing?
 THE ONE THING?
 I have so many things I’m legitimately tempted to jot it all down in a novel.

 Where does one even begin with that?

 Turns out, I had no idea where to begin with that.
-A phone call later and I found out I had less than 1 hour to get the piece drafted and submitted.
 So I threw it open to the wonderful internet to try to gauge what the most popular ‘one things’ were.
 Turns out, we all have thousands of things we want the world to know.

 So, being someone with a total disregard for rules (sorry Police Officer Parents, it’s nothing personal) , I decided to narrow it down and submit 5 things.

 So ladies and gentlemen, today I present to you:

 The (simplified) 5 things I wish people knew about living with arthritis

 - That arthritis doesn’t just affect old people.
 I was 27 when I developed and was diagnosed with Psoriatic Arthritis, which isn’t particularly young (e.g. infants can suffer from JIA) but I still had a hard time convincing those around me that yes it was arthritis and that no I wasn’t too young.
 If I had a pound for every time someone said, “Nah, you’re wrong, it’s not arthritis, you’re too young”, I’d be a millionaire.

 - That there are numerous types of arthritis.
 My type, psoriatic, is not osteoarthritis, which tends to be what people think of first.
 It’s not wear and tear in my case, but autoimmune.
 This leads nicely in to point one as well, associating arthritis (especially osteo), with being something that only old people have.

 - There is more to it than ‘just’ sore and swollen joints.
 Fatigue is a very real and very debilitating associated side effect, and can impact on every part of your life.
 Having to lie down out of exhaustion after doing something as ‘simple’ as brushing my teeth has happened to me.